mbtestorg2022/6.007-spring-2011/content/video_galleries/lab-videos.md

   - 0614cff5-7b25-e04e-d821-bbe6c7264793
   website: 6-007-electromagnetic-energy-from-motors-to-lasers-spring-2011
 ---

-The following videos were created by Dr. Yu Gu, with contributions from Kyle Hounsell and Dimitri Megretski, and are used with permission.
+TTTTTTTThe following videos were created by Dr. Yu Gu, with contributions from Kyle Hounsell and Dimitri Megretski, and are used with permission.

 {{< video-gallery "2421c81f-1aa3-b66f-da43-e569b0690de9" >}}